UniTime/unitime-doc/student-scheduling-assistant.md

 ### Course Requests

 Table of courses ordered by student's priority (courses on the first line have the highest priority).
-Each course can have up to two alternatives that have the same priority for the student as his/her first choice on a given line.
+Each course can have up to two alternatives that have the same priority for the student as their first choice on a given line.
 The second or third choice are only used if the first choice is unavailable or does not fit with higher priority courses in the list.

 Click on the magnifying glass to get to the [Course Finder](course-finder) screen for more information about possible courses.